CodeBear801/tech_summary/tech-summary/navigation/spatial_index/google_s2_cell.md

 	initLookupCell(0, 0, 0, 0, 0, 0)
 }
 ```
-- But as our analysis for 1 bit of ij and 2 bits of ij, with more bits means we will further divide the grid.
+- But as our analysis shows for 1 bit of ij and 2 bits of ij, with more bits means we will further divide the grid.
 That gave us two additional requirements:
   + `Order 4` is not the end of divide, its just the end of one round.
 So we need information of `current position` in hilbert curve and `orientation` to guide if we want to further divide what is the curve looks like.
   + Since we want to generate pre-calculated table to speed up query, the curve from previous iteration could be any of the four, we must calculate all the condition for `canonical order`, `axes swapped`, `bits inverted`, `swapped & inverted`.
 That's why `initLookupCell()` be called for four times in `Init()`.